 - Understand that it is the responsibility of the Application Manager to alert users of their application(s) when an outage is reported.

-- Contact the Low Code Solutions service team or their Organization Administrator when seeking assistance instead of contacting Betty Blocks support directly.
+- Contact the Low Code Solutions service team or their Organization Administrator when seeking assistance instead of contacting Betty Blocks or Kuali support directly.

-- Work with the Low Code Solutions service team to establish appropriate user access and platform structure.
+- Work with the Low Code Solutions service team to establish appropriate user access and platform structure in Betty Blocks.
 Organization Administrators will be involved in:

 - Determining whether a new organization needs to be created.

-- As the Betty Blocks platform’s set of permissions get enhanced, the roles assigned Organization Administrators and Application Managers will change.
-The service team will work with the Organization Administrators and Application Managers to provide appropriate new roles.
+- As the Betty Blocks platform’s set of permissions get enhanced, assist in determining the permissions assigned to the Organization Administrators and Application Managers.

 -